emanuelefaja/guide2life/health/losing-weight.md

 # Losing Weight.

 >[!WARNING] ⚠️ A Note on Misinformation
-> The topic of weight loss is plagued by widespread misinformation, often perpetuated by fad diets, misleading marketing claims, and unsubstantiated advice. **To ensure the accuracy and reliability of the information presented here, this page includes a _significant number of references_ to peer-reviewed scientific studies and reputable sources.** We encourage readers to approach weight loss information with a critical eye and to prioritize evidence-based strategies over popular trends or anecdotal advice.
+> The topic of weight loss is plagued by widespread misinformation, often perpetuated by fad diets, misleading marketing claims, and unsubstantiated and conflicting advice that can make weight loss a confusing and frustrating endevour. **To ensure the accuracy and reliability of the information presented here, this page includes a _significant number of references_ to peer-reviewed scientific studies and reputable sources.** We encourage readers to approach weight loss information with a critical eye and to prioritize evidence-based strategies over popular trends or anecdotal advice.

 Achieving and maintaining a healthy weight is a common goal, with benefits for physical health, self-confidence, and overall quality of life.
-However, the abundance of fad diets, conflicting advice, and misleading marketing claims can make weight loss a confusing and frustrating endeavor.
+Being overweight is one of the main triggers for many [Non-Communicable Diseases](/health/non-communicable-diseases).

+[The WHO definition](https://www.who.int/news-room/fact-sheets/detail/obesity-and-overweight) overweight and obese as:

+> The diagnosis of overweight and obesity is made by measuring people’s weight and height and by calculating the body mass index (BMI): weight (kg)/height² (m²).
+The body mass index is a surrogate marker of fatness and additional measurements, such as the waist circumference, can help the diagnosis of obesity.
+For adults, WHO defines overweight and obesity as follows:
+> - Overweight is a BMI greater than or equal to 25; and
+> - Obesity is a BMI greater than or equal to 30.

+The picture for modern society is grim.

+As of 2023, 16% of adults are obese and 43% overweight across the world. **The worldwide prevalence of obesity more than doubled between 1990 and 2022.** For children and adolescents, the picture is even worse.
+In 1990 there was a 2% obesity rate (31M young people) and this has grown to 8% (160M young people).

+Obesity is now a bigger problem than malnutrition in many parts of the world, highlighting a shift in global health concerns from traditional undernutrition to excessive nutrition-related chronic conditions like cardiovascular disease and diabetes. ​ [You can check where you country ranks in obesity here.](https://data.worldobesity.org/rankings/)

+That said, you do not have to be part of these statistics.

 ![](../images/fatloss.png)